Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 I don't think there's any doubt about it.

-If they go to a runoff, the libertarian candidate, those votes are going to Herschel.
+If they go to a runoff, the Libertarian candidate, those votes are going to Herschel.

-They're not going to to Raphael Warnock.
+They're not going to Raphael Warnock.

 So let's go through the states.

-Uh I don't see a problem for Charles Grassley in Iowa.
+I don't see a problem for Charles Grassley in Iowa.

 I don't see a problem for John Kennedy in Louisiana.